 The main demographic of Coles was singles and young couples.
-From a price perspective, the retailer was not very attractive to young families, so Coles wanted to do something about its image to attract more families to its stores.
+The retailer was not very attractive to young families from a price perspective, so Coles wanted to do something about its image to attract more families to its stores.
 What's more, Coles wanted to become the destination for fresh foods in Australia.
-Its aim was to take back its fair share in the fresh categories.
-Just a few months later, the Fresh Stikeez concept – including the Rainbow Challenge – was born.
-The Fresh Stikeez campaign shows how a retailer can use a spend-and-redeem promotion to change its brand image at the same time as maximising its sales.
+It aimed to take back its fair share in the new categories.
+Thus, a few months later, the Fresh Stikeez concept – including the Rainbow Challenge – was born.
+The Fresh Stikeez campaign shows how a retailer can use a spend-and-redeem promotion to change its brand image and maximize its sales.

-This dual approach added up to a very bold move for Coles, which was suddenly and very obviously presenting itself as the to go-to store for fresh, healthy family food.
+This dual approach added a bold move for Coles, which was suddenly and very obviously presenting itself as the go-to store for fresh, healthy family food.

 As every parent knows, it can be hard to get your children to eat healthy food.
-Kids can be very picky eaters, and they often just want to eat a very limited range of foods.
-The range of fun characters in the Stikeez campaign turned all sorts of fruit & veg into child-friendly options that were enjoyable and good to eat.
-So rather than just encouraging customers to spend multiples of $30 AUD to get a free Stikeez, the campaign promoted the actual consumption of a whole fruit & veg rainbow.
+Kids can be very picky eaters, and they often want to eat a minimal range of foods.
+However, the range of fun characters in the Stikeez campaign turned all sorts of fruit & veg into child-friendly options that were enjoyable and good to eat.
+So rather than just encouraging customers to spend multiples of AUD 30 to get a free Stikeez, the campaign promoted the actual consumption of whole fruit & veg rainbow.

 Coles Fresh ambassador and celebrity chef, Curtis Stone, helped create the Rainbow Challenge by developing easy-to-prepare recipes for kids to make with their parents to help complete the challenge.

-Last but not least, Coles also embraced the power of supplier collaboration by offering bonus Stikeez on selected products.
+Last but not least, Coles also embraced the power of supplier collaboration by offering bonuses for Stikeez on selected products.
 Coles collaborated with suppliers to fund around 60% of its campaign.
-This involved offering consumers 1 bonus Stikeez when they spent $30 and purchased products from one of the 14 participating brands.
+This involved offering consumers 1 bonus Stikeez when they spent $30 and purchased products from 14 participating brands.
 This had a very positive impact on suppliers' sales.
-Not only were there more customers buying their products, but these customers also increased their average spend on the suppliers' brands in Coles.
+As a result, more customers were buying their products, and these customers also increased their average spend on the suppliers' brands in Coles.

-Coles went all-out to promote the Stikeez campaign through TV, radio, outdoor and press advertisements, as well as through online and social media.
-Based on the results of a weekly questionnaire with 40,000 respondents, awareness was already at over 90% by the first week of the Stikeez Fresh campaign.
+Coles went all-out to promote the Stikeez campaign through TV, radio, outdoor, and press advertisements, and online and social media.
+Based on a weekly questionnaire with 40,000 respondents, awareness was already at over 90% by the first week of the Stikeez Fresh campaign.
 Kids were quick to collect and swap Stikeez in schools, and the campaign exploded on social media.
-To keep the momentum going, Coles paced the campaign carefully by starting with an introductory phase to let customers meet the characters, and then later bringing in special characters (glow-in-the-dark, glitter and gold)
+To keep the momentum going, Coles paced the campaign carefully by starting with an introductory phase to let customers meet the characters and then later bringing in special characters (glow-in-the-dark, glitter, and gold)

-But then a fresh new character emerged who became an amazing story in his own right…
+But then a fresh new character emerged who became a fantastic story in his own right.

 To create maximum hype, Coles introduced a strictly limited edition of Billy the Golden Banana.
-If customers found one of these in their sealed flowpack, they could exchange it for a $100 AUD voucher in-store.
+If customers found one of these in their sealed flow pack, they could exchange it in-store for an AUD 100 voucher.
 Only 100 Golden Billies were made, and they soon became a hype.
-Very quickly, they were selling for far more than their in-store voucher value on eBay, with one even going for $20,100 AUD!
+Very quickly, they were selling for far more than their in-store voucher value on eBay, with one even going for AUD 20,100!
 You can imagine what this craze generated in free publicity for Coles.

-By the end of the 6-week campaign in spring 2019, Coles had established itself in consumers’ minds as a family-friendly store with a great fresh fruit & veg section.
-With 96% unprompted awareness, and a significant increase of over 5% in fresh food sales, Coles improved kids' eating habits and established a sustainable place in the market for itself.
-Fresh Stikeez helped Coles achieve a significant increase in average spend among all family groups, driven by an increase both in transactions and in basket size.
+By the end of the 6-week campaign in spring 2019, Coles had established itself as a family-friendly store with a great fresh fruit & veg section in consumers' minds.
+With 96% unprompted awareness, and a significant increase of over 5% in fresh food sales, Coles improved kids' eating habits and established a sustainable place in the market.
+In addition, fresh Stikeez helped Coles achieve a significant increase in average spending among all family groups, driven by the rise in transactions and basket size.

-Following the success of the Stikeez fruit & veggies programme, Coles started encouraging shoppers to reduce their food waste.
+Following the success of the Stikeez fruit & veggies campaign, Coles started encouraging shoppers to reduce their food waste.
 From April until July 2019, shoppers at Coles supermarkets in Australia could save for Royal VKB storage boxes.
-Every time a shopper spent $20 and scanned their Flybuys card, they received 'container credits'.
-Once they had collected enough container credits, shoppers could redeem them against one of the fresh food containers, and receive the item for free!
-This was the first time a loyalty programme such as this had been run in Australia, and Coles was once again at the forefront.
+Every time a shopper spent $20 and scanned their Flybuys card, they received 'container credits.'
+Once they had collected enough container credits, shoppers could redeem them against one of the fresh food containers and receive the item for free!
+This was the first time a loyalty program ran in Australia, and Coles was again at the forefront.